patroni/patroni/docs/dynamic_configuration.rst

 	  }
 	}

-Above call removes ``postgresql.parameters.max_connections`` from dynaminc configuration.
+Above call removes ``postgresql.parameters.max_connections`` from the dynamic configuration.

 PUT /config
 -----------

-It's also possible to perform the full rewrite of existing dynamic configuration unconditionally:
+It's also possible to perform the full rewrite of an existing dynamic configuration unconditionally:

 .. code-block:: bash